-A measurement of academic achievement must be maintained in order to receive financial aid.
-This measurement of achievement is defined as:
+A measurement of academic achievement must be maintained by all students.
+SAP standards must be maintained in order to receive financial aid.
+This measurement of achievement for all students is defined as:

-Student competency in 60% percent of the work defined by the course guidelines and coursework completion at an acceptable level of performance for the clock hour (diploma) programs
+Student competency in 60% percent of the work defined by the course guidelines and coursework completion at an acceptable level of performance for the clock hour (diploma) programs\